 - Current or historic

-This regimen applies to all first, non-sensitised deceased donor recipients with standard immunological risk.
+This regimen applies to all recipients with standard immunological risk.

 From Sep 2018, Edinburgh switched to use the Adoport® formulation of Tacrolimus in place of Prograf®.
 Formulations of Tacrolimus are not interchangeable and must be prescribed as a specific proprietary product.
 The age for reducing the standard MMF dose was also reduced from 65 to 60.